 Going back to our flash cells, in order for flash cells to carry a particular state, they need electricity.
 A certain amount of power is applied depending on whether your system wants to write a 0 or 1 to the memory.
 In volatile flash applications like computer RAM, the cells need power at all times to maintain their state (this is why your RAM clears when you turn off your computer).
 Sometimes, outside static electricity or interference can cause a cell to mistakenly flip in the wrong direction (from 1 to 0 or vise versa).
 As you might imagine, this can result in a range of negative consequences.

-If we look at our earlier binary example for instance, the number 135 is expressed as the binary string 010000111.
+As an example, the number 135 is expressed as the binary string 010000111.
 If one of those cells mistakenly flips, watch how dramatically the data changes:

 Visualization of a Hamming Code

 This is just one very simple example.
 Depending on what your computer is doing with this data, memory flips can be as harmless as a small hiccup in performance, or as catastrophic as the entire computer crashing or causing the wrong action to be carried out by a system it’s controlling.
-The average stick of 8 GB memory sees about 5 of these errors per hour of use (source), and for the average casual computer user, the impact is imperceptible.
+The average stick of 8 GB memory sees about 5 of these errors per hour of use, and for the average casual computer user, the impact is imperceptible.
 However, in the case of mission critical servers or computers, these errors could quickly compound to cause expensive problems as well as data and functional integrity deterioration.

 These type of sensitive applications are where ECC memory shines.
 These special, generally more expensive, sticks of RAM have a built-in controller that includes a parity code known as a Hamming Code.
 If one of the bits goes bad, it can correct it and report the correct data back to the host computer.
 This works by employing an algorithm that writes data in a way that allows the formula to match pieces of data.
 Hamming Codes can successfully check for data consistency with a minimal amount of redundant data, which helps in computer RAM.
 However, this method isn’t effective in situations where error rates are very high.